-Raducanu loses to Gauff at Australian Open
+Raducanu beaten by Gauff in entertaining encounter

 Norrie, seeded 11th, is scheduled to play in Wednesday's final match on Kia Arena, but it remains to be seen if he will get chance to take to the court against French world number 65 Constant Lestienne.

-A backlog of matches still to be played remains after long rain delays in Melbourne meant play on the outdoor courts did not start until 5pm local time (06:00 GMT).
+A backlog of matches still to be played remains after long rain delays in Melbourne meant play on the outside courts did not start until 5pm local time (06:00 GMT).

 - Friends Will Be Friends: Stanley Tucci and his best friend talk about their love of food and art